paritytech/command-bot/README.md

 ### Repository permissions

 - Metadata: Read-only
+  - Automatically assigned
 - Issues: Read-only
+  - For interacting with the comments API
 - Pull Requests: Read & write
+  - For posting comments on pull requests
+- Contents: Read-only
+  - For cloning repositories

 ### Organization permissions

 - Members: Read-only
+  - Related to `ALLOWED_ORGANIZATIONS`: see if a user belongs to allowed organizations even if their membership is private
 ### Event subscriptions

 - Issue comment
+  - For reacting to pull request comments